clg-admin/JAM-LTS/docs/0_electricity_buildings/2_escenarios.rst

 The actions modelled on the LTS scenario are:

+**Deployment of Renewable Energies**
-• Deploy Intermittent Renewables up until 2038, the strategy aligns with the 2018 Jamaica Integrated Resource Plan.
+    * Until 2038, the strategy aligns with the 2018 Jamaica Integrated Resource Plan.
-• By 2050, the energy mix is projected to consist entirely of intermittent renewables.
+    * By 2050, the energy mix is projected to consist entirely of intermittent renewables.

+**Systems losses**
-• Reduce System Losses: Transmission and distribution (T&D) losses will be reduced to 8% by 2050.
+    * Transmission and distribution lossess will be reduced by 8% by 2050.

+**Energy Demand Growth**
+    * According to Jamaica´s GDP

+**Energy storage**
-• By 2038, 540 MW of battery energy storage systems (BESS) will be installed.
+    * By 2038, 540 MW of battery energy storage systems (BEES) will be installed.
-• By 2050,BESS will account for 22% of the total installed capacity of power plants.
+    * BESS will account for 22 % of the total installed capacity of power plants.

-• Energy Demand Growth: Growth rates are according to Jamaica’s GDP.
-• Cookers Electrification
+**Cookers electrification**
-    • By 2035, kerosene, wood, and charcoal stoves will be replaced with electrical options.
+    * In 2035, kerosene, wood and charcoal stoves will be replaced with electrical options.
-    • By 2050, no new LPG cookers will be in the market, and their use will be reduced to 9% of the BAU scenario.
+    * By 2050, no new LPG cookers will be in the market, and the amount in use will be reduced to 9 % of the BAU scenario.

-• Energy Efficiency in Existing Buildings
+**Energy efficiency**
-    •	By 2030, solar water heating will replace 2% of traditional heaters, and 3% by 2050, relative to BAU.
+    * Use of solar water heating will be reduced 2 % of traditional heaters by 2030, and 3 % by 2050.
-    • In 2030, replace 100% of electric lighting with LED lamps (1,177,626 units), or equivalents, in residential, public, and commercial buildings.
+    * In 2030, replace 100 % of electric lighting with LED lamps.
-    • In 2040, replace electrical units in existing buildings, relative to 2021:
+    * In 2040, replace electrical units in existing buildings, relative to 2021:
-        • 1,178,797 refrigeration units
-        • 17,925 air conditioning (AC) units.
+        * 1 ,178 ,797 refrigeration units.
+        * 17 ,925 AC units.